avdgaag/typogruby/README.md

 This project is based on Django's Typogrify, so the best introduction to read would be [Jeff Croft's][1].

-I created this gem to easily share these text filters in some tiny Ruby projects, including a TextMate bundle.
+I created this gem to easily share these text filters in some tiny Ruby projects, including [a TextMate bundle][5].
 For production code I recommend checking out the originals first.

 ## General Usage